Bloggers are spamming other bloggers with phony WordPress trackbacks.

 What I do at Traffic Generation Café is disable self-pings altogether.
 My CommentLuv Premium allows me to do that (more on anti-spam plugins below):

-Update: thanks to +Rahul Tilloo for mentioning a No Self Pings plugin in the Google+ comment section of this post – something you should definitely install on your blog, if you don’t use CommentLuv Premium or any other plugin to prevent self-pings.
+UPDATE: thanks to +Rahul Tilloo for mentioning a No Self Pings plugin in the Google+ comment section of this post – something you should definitely install on your blog, if you don't use CommentLuv Premium or any other plugin to prevent self-pings.
+However… as of today, this plugin hasn't been updated in over two years.

 2. Send Trackbacks to Spam